Understanding Different Business Addresses

 While the registered address is used for official and legal mail, the state will often give you the option of listing a separate mailing address for less crucial mail.
 Really, this is just an opportunity to specify where regular mail goes (yes, including junk, sorry).
 The option to list a mailing address comes in handy for larger organizations who require a team to process incoming mail.

-You typically have the option to use the same address you did for your principle or registered address as your mailing address.
+You typically have the option to use the same address you did for your principal or registered address as your mailing address.
 Keep in mind, this address is sometimes publicized so it’s a good idea to research who you’re filing to and consider alternatives before listing your home address.

 Is there a way to keep my address private?